Alzheimer’s and Holidays: Creating Meaningful Celebrations

 These emotions can be more intense for individuals living with Alzheimer’s disease, making Emotional Management crucial during this period.

-Research indicates that feelings of sadness or loneliness after holidays may arise due to the letdown from festivities ending, combined with fatigue and stress caused by exhaustive preparations.
+Research indicates that feelings of sadness or after holidays may arise due to the letdown from festivities ending, combined with fatigue and stress caused by exhaustive preparations.

 Support Systems play an essential role in mitigating these post-holiday experiences.